San Marcos Growers LogoSan Marcos Growers

 Euphorbia dulcis 'Chameleon' - This Euphorbia offers a change of color in almost every season.
 Wonderful, burgundy-colored leaves in spring form yellow-green bracts in summer and then both bracts and leaves turn to a dark purple in fall.
 It grows to a foot high and wide.
 It is quite frost hardy ( 0 degrees F).
 Looks best in full sun but will also grow in light shade.

-This information about Euphorbia dulcis 'Chameleon' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Euphorbia dulcis 'Chameleon' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]